 Why teams go looking for a Datadog alternative

 The phrase you hear is bill shock, but the mechanics matter more than the anecdotes: Datadog prices each capability separately and meters most of them.
 Infrastructure is per host per month, APM stacks on top per host, log management charges for ingestion by the gigabyte and again for indexing by the million events, and network monitoring is a separate conversation with sales.
-Each number is public and each is reasonable in isolation — the difficulty is that the total is a function of usage you're trying to predict, and a chatty quarter or a log-heavy incident shows up on the invoice.
-Teams monitoring relatively stable estates — offices, data centres, branch networks, factory floors — find they're paying for a metering model designed for elastic cloud workloads they don't have.
+Each number is public and each is reasonable in isolation, the difficulty is that the total is a function of usage you are trying to predict, and a chatty quarter or a log-heavy incident shows up on the invoice.
+Teams monitoring relatively stable estates, offices, data centres, branch networks, factory floors, find they are paying for a metering model designed for elastic cloud workloads they do not have.
 And OT, IoT and workspace endpoints were never the product's centre of gravity.

 Where Datadog is strong

-If your core problem is understanding distributed applications — tracing requests across microservices, correlating deploys with latency, watching cloud infrastructure scale up and down — Datadog is genuinely excellent, with an integration catalogue and product breadth few can match.
+If your core problem is understanding distributed applications, tracing requests across microservices, correlating deploys with latency, watching cloud infrastructure scale up and down, Datadog is genuinely excellent, with an integration catalogue and product breadth few can match.
 Teams whose estate is the cloud, with engineering budgets shaped for usage-based tooling, may be exactly where Datadog wants them to be.
-We'd rather tell you that plainly: deep APM and distributed tracing is not the battle we're picking.
+We'd rather tell you that plainly: deep APM and distributed tracing is not the battle we are picking.

 Where Observability247 differs

 Sovereign by choice.
-Observability247 is UK-owned, and you choose where your data lives — UK, US or Asia.
-For organisations with residency or sovereignty requirements, that's a decision you make once, not a constraint you inherit from a US-headquartered SaaS.
+Observability247 is UK-owned, and you choose where your data lives, UK, US or Asia.
+For organisations with residency or sovereignty requirements, that is a decision you make once, not a constraint you inherit from a US-headquartered SaaS.

 One number per node.
-A node has a price; your estate has a count; multiply them and that's the bill — fixable for up to five years, with no usage meter ticking underneath.
+A node has a price; your estate has a count; multiply them and that is the bill, predictable, with no surprise charges and no usage meter ticking underneath.
 Budget holders tend to appreciate this more than any dashboard we could show them.

 History that stays.
-Up to ten years of data retention is included — trend analysis, capacity planning and compliance evidence don't expire after fifteen months or move to a priced storage tier.
+Up to ten years of data retention is included, trend analysis, capacity planning and compliance evidence do not expire after fifteen months or move to a priced storage tier.

 Pricing compared

 Datadog's published rates, as of July 2026: infrastructure monitoring from $15 (Pro) to $23 (Enterprise) per host per month billed annually, with on-demand roughly 20% higher; APM from $31 per host per month; log management at $0.10 per GB ingested plus indexing from $1.70 per million events on the standard 15-day tier; network monitoring priced through sales.
 Metric retention on Pro/Enterprise is 15 months.
-Observability247 is one per-node price per edition — Essentials or Advanced — covering the platform, with prices published openly on our pricing page and up to ten years of retention included.
-For a like-for-like estimate, bring your host and device count to a demo and we'll put both models side by side on your numbers rather than ours.
+Observability247 is one simple per-node price covering the platform, with simple, predictable pricing, no surprise charges, and up to ten years of retention included.
+For a like-for-like estimate, bring your host and device count to a demo and we will put both models side by side on your numbers rather than ours.

 Pricing and features checked July 2026; always verify current terms with the vendor.